BeauSaunders/Arma3-ACE-KAT-DamageDealer/README.md

 To execute specific instructions, you can add the following below the `selectRandom` lines (line 14):
 `_part = "body";`
 `_woundType = "bullet";`

+### Why no comments in the script?
+Unfortunately if you execute the code directly in the box with comments, it fails to execute, so I have left them out for ease of copy/pasting.